Couples in Summer - Together But Not Messy

 That might be because one of the members of the couple has trouble suggesting leisure activities on vacation.
 So in the end the other person does the suggesting and planning.

 The conflicts arise when the person who “suggests and directs” gets tired of being the one in charge.
-What happens then is that all the responsibility for taking advantage of vacation time falls onto someone who doesn’t know how to do it, because they’ve never had to.
+What happens then is that all the responsibility for taking advantage of vacation time falls onto someone who doesn’t know how to do it because they’ve never had to.

 So both partners put all the responsibility for taking advantage of vacation time on the other person.
-But because no one takes control of the situation (both for their own reasons) their vacation ends up turning into a time for bitterness about what they do or don’t do.
+But because no one takes control of the situation (both for their reasons) their vacation ends up turning into a time for bitterness about what they do or don’t do.

 Problem nº3: “Suddenly I notice all the bad things”